 curl Examples

-This topic includes some examples of how to send requests to the Oracle Primavera Cloud Data Service API using curl commands.
+This topic includes some examples of how to send requests to the Oracle Primavera Cloud Data Service using curl commands.

 To find which version of curl you have installed, open a command prompt and enter: